 (G) ELECTION DAY POLLING PLACES

-1) In the November 2020 General Election, Election Day polling places and precinct boundaries shall be the same as existed before enactment of this law, except where changes must be made because of the unavailability of a former polling place.
-After November 2020, the [state board of elections] shall study how many Election Day polling places are needed for future elections, based on 2020 Election Day turnout.
+1) In the [next] election, Election Day polling places and precinct boundaries shall be the same as existed before enactment of this law, except where changes must be made because of the unavailability of a former polling place.
+After that election, the [state board of elections] shall study how many Election Day polling places are needed for future elections, based on 2020 Election Day turnout.
 Based on recommendations from the [state board of elections], the [county clerks] shall designate Election Day polling places for future elections, but there shall be at least one Election Day polling place for every 10,000 county residents.

 2) Each Election Day polling place shall accept return identification envelopes containing the secrecy envelope or secrecy sleeve with the marked ballot, the same as if the ballot was mailed.
 Each Election Day polling place shall also provide replacement ballots, which can be cast without the use of any return identification envelope or secrecy envelope or secrecy sleeve, and shall allow voters to vote on an electronic voting machine as if it were a replacement ballot, if the voter so chooses.